Announcing the brand-new Rosters upgrade.

 What’s not changing?

-From creating shifts to assigning teams to seeing roster costs and building templates, you can still accomplish the major tasks you’ve always done in Classic Rosters.
+From creating shifts to assigning teams to seeing roster costs and building templates, you can still accomplish the major tasks you’ve always done.
 New Rosters just helps you do more.

 We’ll be there every step of the way

 We realise this is a massive step up.
-But change can sometimes be difficult — it can certainly be in this case.
 So we will give you everything you need to transition into the faster, more powerful future of Tanda Rostering:

 - Help articles that detail how it all works